WebexCC-SA/LAB-2851/docs/lab2_query_JDS.md

 ???+ webex "Instructions"
     1. In Control Hub, go to the Desktop Layouts menu.
 Click the option "Create Desktop Layout", a menu to configure your template will come up, enter the name POD-XX_Layout and select the Team associated to your POD number.
-    2. Download the "Default Desktop Layout" and open it using Notepad++.
+    2. Download the <a href="https://github.com/WebexCC-SA/LAB-2851/blob/main/docs/assets/JDS_LAB_Layout.json" target="_blank">JDS_LAB_Layout</a> and open it using Notepad++.
 Find the Navigation section and replace the existing data with the following widget information:
     ```
     {
       "nav": {